Azure/blackbelt-aks-hackfest/linux-container-workshop/hol-content/08-migrate-mongo-to-cosmos.md

-# Moving your data services to Hosted Data Solutions (CosmosDB)
+# Migrate Data from MongoDB to Azure Cosmos DB

 In this section we will be creating a CosmosDB instance in your Azure account to migrate/export your MongoDB data to CosmosDB.
 You can use CosmosDB as a drop in replacement for MongoDB, since CosmosDB uses a MongoDB compatibale API.
 As such, you are only required to replace/change the MongoDB URI connection string with one supplied by CosmosDB in the dashboard.